craftercms/craftercms/README.md

 * OTT video experiences on AWS Elemental Media Services
 * AR/VR applications using A-Frame

- You can learn more about Crafter here: http://docs.craftercms.org/current/index.html
+You can learn more about Crafter CMS here: https://craftercms.org

+Try Crafter CMS using a pre-built AMI (use the `authoring` AMI): https://aws.amazon.com/marketplace/seller-profile?id=6d75ffca-9630-44bd-90b4-ac0e99058995

+Download a pre-built bundle here: https://craftercms.org/downloads

+Read the docs here: https://docs.craftercms.org/current

-This repository is the parent project that builds everything and helps you build one of two things:
+This repository is for developers interested in contributing to Crafter CMS, customizing their own release, or building the latest.
+This parent project helps you build one of:

 1. Deployable Crafter CMS bundle
 2. Docker images